zX3no/Omnia/README.md

 How is it possible that `printf` is better than `std::cout`.
 It's been over 20 years and it still sucks, why even write it?

-In fairness, C++ has some great features that C doesn't have like: RAII, vectors, smart pointers, better multi-threading and error handling.
+In fairness, C++ has some great features that C doesn't have: RAII, vectors, smart pointers, better multi-threading and error handling.
 You can even keep using `printf` and all your favourite C libraries in C++... or you could just learn Rust.

 ### V